My version: Paperback

 The Coming Of The Third Reich covers everything before, after and during the Nazis rise to power.
 He looks at every level and aspect of German society.
 Sounds like tough going, eh?
 It isn’t.
 Despite the book’s dry-sounding thoroughness, Richard Evans’ style of writing is always open and inviting – the only way I can think of describing it.
 Reading never feels like a chore.
 It is presented in a satisfyingly logical manner and interesting details and insights are always just around the corner.
 The clear, patient and concise style is never tiring and never feels like it’s saying ‘Academics Only.’
 Just thinking about how he began researching this and how he managed to hold control of the whole in his mind, is just awe-inspiring.
 This really is, setting the subject matter aside, an incredible work of art.
 However you want to look at it.

 It isn’t going to be a book for everyone.
 It isn’t a book you’re going to read in one or two sittings and say ‘a real page turner – couldn’t put it down.’
 The range and amount of information is very nearly overwhelming.
 But stick with it and it will reward you in the end.
 To use a cliche, it reads rather like watching a car crash.
 Where you know the outcome.
 And you know the outcome is bad.
 But you can’t take your eyes off it.

 If anyone wants to go deeper, much deeper into the background surrounding and the history behind the Nazi’s becoming the dominant party in German government in 1933, then this is the book for them.
 There is so much here to wonder at, marvel at, puzzle over and understand, that it will surely help make reading of other World War II histories more rewarding.

-The second in Richard Evans’ series is The Third Reich in Power 1933-1939, How The Nazis Won The Hearts And Minds Of A Nation, and the third
+Book two: The Third Reich in Power 1933-1939, How The Nazis Won The Hearts And Minds Of A Nation